Trivadis/plsql-cop-cli/parser-limitations.md

 ## SQL Terminator

 Other SQL terminators than semicolon (`;`) are not supported.
 This means that the `set sqlterminator` command is ignored.
-Tailing whitespaces after a SQL terminator are not supported.
+Tailing whitespace after a SQL terminator are not supported.

 ## Line Continuation Character

-Tailing whitespaces after a line continuation character (`-`) are not supported.
+Tailing whitespace after a line continuation character (`-`) are not supported.

 ## Slash Command

-Tailing whitespaces after the slash command (`/`) are not supported.
+Tailing whitespace after the slash command (`/`) are not supported.

 ## Execute Command